Flow G: Career

+2020—2021: Solo activities and rise to prominence

-On January 17, 2020, Gloc-9 released a collaborative track entitled "Halik" featuring Flow G. In March 2020, they performed the song on Wish 107.5, and the performance dominated and reached the No. 1 spot on YouTube's trending chart in the Philippines a few hours after the upload.
+On January 17, 2020, Gloc-9 released a collaborative track entitled "Halik" featuring Flow G. In March 2020, they performed the song on Wish 107.5, and the performance dominated the charts, reaching the No. 1 spot on YouTube's trending chart in the Philippines a few hours after the upload.
 On April 15, 2020, the video became a trend for a third week in a row, alongside Gloc-9's 24 bars challenge video.

 On February 3, 2020, Flow G released his single "Araw-Araw Love" (lit.
 Every Day Love) and the track's music video, with a special appearance in the video to feature his YouTuber girlfriend Angelica Jane Yap, also known as Pastillas Girl on the show It's Showtime.
-It dominated the list and took YouTube Philippine's #3 spot a day after the upload.
+It dominated the charts and took YouTube Philippine's #3 spot a day after the upload.

-In December 2020, Flow G's single "Araw-Araw Love" became one of the 'most viewed' music videos on YouTube PH, which has almost 73 million views to date, topping the South Korean group BLACKPINK who came in second.
+In December 2020, Flow G's single "Araw-Araw Love" became one of the 'most viewed' music videos on YouTube PH, which has almost 73 million views to date, topping the South Korean group Blackpink who came in second.
 As of now, it is still one of the most streamed tracks so far.

 On February 4, 2021, Flow G joined Gloc-9's talent management Asintada.

 On April 19, 2021, Flow G along with JRoa released their single "Hangga't Maaari" in which the track portrays the changes in a relationship.
-The track then dominated YouTube PH's trending chart sitting in the No. 3 spot gaining over two million views in a day.
+The track then dominated YouTube PH's trending chart sitting in the No. 3 spot and gaining over two million views in a day.

 On April 26, 2021, Flow G released a collaborative track entitled "Ibong Adarna" featuring Gloc-9.
 The video then garnered millions of views in a day.
-This is his first single under Gloc-9's talent management Asintada, along with his first track featuring Gloc-9.
+This was his first single under Gloc-9's talent management Asintada, along with his first track featuring Gloc-9.
 He published the song on digital platforms (including Apple Music) days later under Viva Records Corporation, making it his return to the label.